 Representing the world’s leading beverage company in a putative class action in which plaintiff disputes the labeling for our client’s ginger ale products.

-Representing a leading vitamin and nutritional supplement manufacturer in an action in which plaintiffs dispute the labeling on one of our client’s vitamin supplements.
+Represented a leading vitamin and nutritional supplement manufacturer in an action in which plaintiffs dispute the labeling on one of our client’s vitamin supplements.

 Represented a leading chocolate and confections company in a putative consumer class action alleging that our client’s product packaging contains nonfunctional slack fill in violation of state consumer protection laws.